cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

         """
 ```

-There's no support to embed build-in icons into the messages at the moment.
+There's no support to embed built-in icons into the messages at the moment.

 The following block types can have text configuration specified: